feamster/COS461-Public/assignments/assignment7/README.md

 # Assignment 7: HTTP  Proxy

-#### Due May 16 at 5:00pm.
+#### Due Tuesday May 16 at 5:00pm (Dean's Date).
 No late hours will be accepted for this assignment.

 In this assignment, you will implement a web proxy that passes requests and data between multiple web clients and web servers.
 The proxy should support **concurrent** connections.
 This assignment will give you a chance to get to know one of the most popular application protocols on the Internet -- the Hypertext Transfer Protocol (HTTP).
 When you're done with the assignment, you should be able to configure Firefox to use your  proxy implementation.